 PET imaging is a diagnostic imaging tool.
 PET imaging is a process by which the biologic functions of the body are able to be imaged.
-By using a small amount of a biological marker the PET scan can asses areas of abnormal glucose metabolism in the body.
+By using a small amount of a biological marker the PET scan procedure can assess areas of abnormal glucose metabolism in the body.

 What is a PET Scan?

 This change in the metabolism may be seen before a physical change can be seen on a CT or MRI.
 The latest advancement in imaging has combined the PET scan procedure with a CT scan (PET/CT) allowing areas of interest to be more accurately localized.

 NorthShore University HealthSystem currently offers the PET/CT scan.

 It is useful to help in diagnosis of: